digitalcredit-io/whitepaper/WhitePaperv1.0.md

 dMVC will support mainstream application development languages such as: Java, Javascript, Python, Go, PHP, C#, C/C++.

-**Note: In the early lauched version, dMVC may only support certain languages such as Java, Javascript, and Python.**
+**Note: In the early lauched version, dMVC may only support certain languages such as Javascript, Python and Java.**

 # Model